Old Times

 Except those past days.

-Going over old times, talking things through, with an ex-.
+Talking things over with an ex-.